 The Affordable Care Act and related health reform initiatives have created opportunities to implement system changes in health care to reduce tobacco use, with the goal of improving services, improving health and reducing costs.

-The US Public Health Service (USPHS) clinical practice guideline "Treating Tobacco Use and Dependence 2008 Update" calls on clinicians to change or improve the practice patterns in their offices to ensure that 1) every patient is screened for tobacco use status and tobacco use status is documented, and 2) patients who use tobacco are advised to quit and provided options for evidence based treatments.
+The U.S. Public Health Service (USPHS) clinical practice guideline "Treating Tobacco Use and Dependence 2008 Update" calls on clinicians to change or improve the practice patterns in their offices to ensure that 1) every patient is screened for tobacco use status and tobacco use status is documented, and 2) patients who use tobacco are advised to quit and provided options for evidence based treatments.

 While primary health care settings are often motivated to begin addressing the high prevalence of tobacco use in their client population they may have questions about how to implement these services into daily practice.
 A tobacco cessation workflow helps provide practical strategies for how to offer these services.
 The workflow should identify who carries out each step of the intervention, when each step occurs in the course of the clinical encounter, and what information is needed at each step.
 A clinic workflow is not only essential to the design of the delivery system but is an integral part of developing or modifying the EHR.

 Fortunately there are many tools available to help get started.
-You can start with some of the resources below that are designed to help implement tobacco cessation interventions in your health care practice, or contact Gwyn Ashcom, Tobacco Prevention Coordinator, at 503-846-4544.
+You can start with some of the resources below that are designed to help implement tobacco cessation interventions in your health care practice, or contact Gwyn Ashcom, tobacco prevention coordinator, at 503-846-4544.

 DIMENSIONS: Tobacco Free Toolkit for Health Care Providers

-This toolkit is designed for a broad continuum of healthcare providers.
-Materials are intended for direct providers, as well as administrators and healthcare organizations.
+This toolkit is designed for a broad continuum of health care providers.
+Materials are intended for direct providers, as well as administrators and health care organizations.

-DIMENSIONS: Tobacco Free Toolkit for Health Care Providers –Behavioral Health
+DIMENSIONS: Tobacco-Free Toolkit for Health Care Providers – Behavioral Health

 This toolkit is designed to assist providers who work in a behavioral health setting with providing smoking interventions for those with behavioral health issues, including mental illnesses and addictions.

-The toolkit contains information on: Tobacco use and health, why individuals with behavioral health conditions use tobacco, assessment and planning for change, tobacco cessation treatment, and specific findings regarding tobacco cessation medications and behavioral health conditions.
+The toolkit contains information on tobacco use and health, why individuals with behavioral health conditions use tobacco, assessment and planning for change, tobacco cessation treatment, and specific findings regarding tobacco cessation medications and behavioral health conditions.

 Treating Tobacco Use and Dependence: A Toolkit for Dental Office Teams

-This toolkit is designed to assist dental offices with integrating the brief intervention, recommended by the U.S. Department of Health and Human Services, into standard office procedures and successfully intervene with patients that use tobacco.
+This toolkit is designed to assist dental offices with integrating the brief intervention, recommended by the U.S. Department of Health and Human Services, into standard office procedures and successfully intervene with patients who use tobacco.